Media Industry, Journalism Culture and Communication Policies in Europe

 Downloads: Leseprobe, Cover

-Although the book will contain both country specific reports and cross-national articles, we want to avoid pure “state-of-the-art” articles with mere information about numbers of TV channels, newspapers etc. Analyses should go beyond traditional descriptive studies sometimes found in European media handbooks.
+The book aims at analyzing driving factors determining journalism and media development in Europe.
+Focussing on political, economical, technical, and cultural conditions in various European countries – including new EU member states – this volume gives insight into the functions and dysfunctions of modern journalism.
+Although the book will contain both country specific reports and cross-national articles, we want to avoid pure „state-of-the-art“ articles with mere information about numbers of TV channels, newspapers etc. Analyses should go beyond traditional descriptive studies sometimes found in European media handbooks.
 The analyses should rather focus on the consequences and implications political, economical, technical, and cultural conditions exert on journalism, journalistic products, journalistic work and media development preferably under a functional perspective.

 Hans Bohrmann ist Honorarprofessor am Institut für Journalistik der Universität Dortmund seit 1992.
 Von 1977 bis 2003 war er Leiter des Instituts für Zeitungsforschung der Stadt Dortmund.
 Er studierte an der Freien Universität Berlin (1959-1967) Publizistik, Soziologie und Geschichte (Promotion 1967) und war am dortigen Institut für Publizistik wiss.
 Assistent und Assistenzprofessor.
 1972 wurde er Akademischer Rat, später Oberrat am Institut für Publizistik der Universität Münster.
 Bohrmann war Mitte der siebziger Jahre Vorstandsmitglied und Vorsitzender der Deutschen Gesellschaft für Publizistik.
 Seit 1978 ist er Geschäftsführer des Mikrofilmarchivs der deutschsprachigen Presse (Dortmund).
 Er hatte Lehraufträge u.a. in Göttingen und München und war Gastprofessor am Graduate Programme in Communications der McGill University in Montreal (1994).
 Hauptarbeitsgebiete sind Presse- und Mediengeschichte und journalistische Exilforschung.